-The Spinal Cord Stimulation Laboratory, under the direction of Marco Capogrosso, PhD, broadly studies the interactions between electrical stimulation and the dynamics of spinal circuits.
+The Spinal Cord Stimulation Laboratory, under the direction of Marco Capogrosso, PhD, and part of the University of Pittsburgh Rehab and Neural Engineering Labs, broadly studies the interactions between electrical stimulation and the dynamics of spinal circuits.
 Specifically, laboratory activities are focused on three areas of interest.

 Area 1: The development of computational models to support the design of effective neurotechnologies for the restoration of restore sensory and motor function after neural damage or disease.

 We use computational neuroscience tools, Finite Element Methods and modern AI strategies to decipher the computational principles underlying the interaction of artificial electrical stimulation and the neural dynamics of spinal circuits.
 Specifically, we aim to understand what inputs are needed to provide to spinal circuits to obtain natural sensorimotor function when brain inputs are missing.